Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 -

-Over 2300 caves and niches of the Longmen Grottoes are scattering on cliffs of two sides of Yi River and stretching for about 1000 meters long;
+Over 2300 caves and niches of the Longmen Grottoes are scattered on cliffs on two sides of the Yi River and stretch for about 1000 meters long.

 -